-New study reveals that bed bugs develop resistance to widely used chemical treatments, potentially paving the way for super bed bugs.
+Research reveals that bed bugs develop resistance to widely used chemical treatments, potentially paving the way for super bed bugs.

 Humans … we think we’re pretty smart, don’t we.
 While many of us homo sapiens assume we have the upper hand when it comes to nature, it seems that nature has other things in mind.
 Just look at antibiotic-resistant bacteria – those guys are tiny yet they’ve managed to outsmart our brightest scientists.